-Richelieu provides its customers with a vast assortment of high-quality products which are sourced directly from manufacturers worldwide.
-Richelieu seeks to establish strong relationships with high quality suppliers even if it does not enter into written agreements with these suppliers; in fact, Richelieu believes that it is not customary in its industry to enter into such contracts.
+Richelieu provides its customers with a vast assortment of high-end products sourced directly from manufacturers worldwide.
+Richelieu seeks to establish strong relationships with high quality suppliers.

-Richelieu provides suppliers with a North American distribution network, a specially trained sales force and a marketing program.
-Approximately 69% of the purchases are made from foreign manufacturers.
-In fiscal 2011, Richelieu's five largest suppliers accounted for approximately 29% of Richelieu's total purchases, with the largest supplier accounting for approximately 15%.
+Richelieu provides its suppliers with an extensive North American distribution network, a specially trained sales force and a comprehensive marketing program.
+Approximately 70% of Richelieu's purchases are made from foreign manufacturers.
+In fiscal 2013, Richelieu's five largest suppliers collectively accounted for approximately 29% of Richelieu's total purchases, with the largest supplier accounting for approximately 13%.
 Richelieu enjoys good relationships with its domestic and international suppliers.
-Richelieu has not experienced a situation where an important supplier has chosen to cease doing business with Richelieu.
+Richelieu has not experienced a situation where an important supplier has chosen to cease doing business with the Corporation.
 However, should such a situation occur, there are alternative manufacturers for each of Richelieu's product lines.